Alexon1999/prep-terraform-associate/README.md

 1. **Authentication & Autorization**

-we need to authenticate to AWS, using credentials access and secret keys. we can do it in 2 ways
+we need to authenticate to AWS, using credentials access and secret keys.
+Recommend to create a new user user  in the IAM Service. for demo purpose add the "AdministratorAccess" permission to that user.

+we can do it in 2 ways to authenticate to AWS.
 - create default config and credentials files using aws-cli, so that terraform can also use it. **$HOME/.aws**
 ```bash
 aws configure